Caidac-3301/p2p/README.md

 1. When a TCP request comes with a string body, the server will read the first line of that string and consider that as a name for that client.
 The server now creates a client by that name and store it.

-2. The server now just echo back a list of all the currently registered clients back the client.
+2. The server now just echo back a list of all the currently registered clients back to the client.

-It is blocking and single threaded.
-Starts up on a random port.
+It is blocking, single threaded and starts up on a random port.

 You can test it by using 2 TCP clients from different hosts and sending a request with a string name from each one.
 The server should echo back a list all the registered clients(two in this case) with their hostnames(v4 ip representations as fallback).